-We are a family that loves making and receiving homemade cards.
+We are a family that loves making and receiving homemade cards and I adore crafting.
 However, I am aware the boys are getting older and I want to keep their enthusiasm for the homemade and very amateur cards.
-So I thought I would share with you the cards I made for Maxi this year and also some of the DIY birthday cards we have made for family members over the year.
+So I thought I would share with you the cards I made for Maxi this year and also some of the DIY birthday cards we have made for family members over the years.
+I love how they can be personalised with a birthday message and doesn’t everyone want a handmade birthday card?.

 Birthday candle birthday card.

 Nothing beats an old-fashioned birthday card via snail mail or hand delivery.
-The best thing about a homemade birthday card is that it can be tailored to the recipient’s interests and for non-milestone birthdays, like 36 or 68.
+The best thing about a homemade birthday card is that it can be tailored to the recipient’s interests and for non-milestone birthdays, like 36 or 68 and every kid loves a number card.
 Even better, you don’t have to go out to shop for one at the last minute.
 These homemade birthday cards are the perfect way to show how much you know your loved one.

-So take a look at our homemade birthday card ideas to get inspired.
-Many of them can be made with objects you already have around the home, like buttons or birthday candles.
+So take a look at our DIY birthday card ideas for inspiration.
+Many of them can be made with objects you already have around the home, like buttons, straws, glitter, markers or birthday candles.
 Whether you’re a crafty maven or DIY novice, these DIY birthday ideas will have you creating works of art in no time.
-You may never need to buy another card again!
+You may never need to buy another card again if you follow our simple tutorial!

 Homemade Birthday Cards